 Research Insight

-A University of Cambridge study of more than 10,000 adolescents found approximately 12 hours of reading per week linked to stronger cognitive performance, better mental well-being, and measurable brain development.
+A University of Cambridge-led study of more than 10,000 adolescents found that reading for pleasure was associated with stronger cognitive performance, improved mental well-being, and beneficial differences in brain structure.
+Approximately 12 hours per week appeared optimal in the study’s findings.

 Sun et al. (2023), Psychological Medicine